Starks-MU/STARKS_MU-branches-Roadmaps/AI/README.md

 ---

-> For Datacamp courses we have access to it, if you don’t:<br>

-     <li> Github student pack gives you free access for 3 months.<br>
+> For Datacamp courses we have access to it, if you don’t:<br> Github student pack gives you free access for 3 months.<br>

 `You can google it, if you want more details`